mattmakai/fullstackpython.com/content/pages/01-introduction/09-best-python-videos.markdown

 ### Core Python language videos
+The core Python programming language has many new features now that almost all [community](/python-community.html) resources are working on [Python 3](/python-2-or-3.html) instead of split across legacy 2.x branches.
+The following videos cover topics within the core Python language primarily relevant to Python 3 features although some can be used with Python 2 as well.

 * Jessica McKellar's
   [Building and breaking a Python sandbox](https://www.youtube.com/watch?v=sL_syMmRkoU) is a fascinating walk through the lower layers of the Python interpreter.